sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 - Build security into processes (rather than add another context switch [gate])
 - Increase security engineering competencies
-- Automating reduce load on overburdended security staff (many devs, few security)
+- Automating reduce load on overburdened security staff (many devs, few security)

 ##### Enterprise Solutions (GC-level solutions such as "paying Canadians" would have a single "instance")